Gotta Let You Go

-"Gotta Let You Go" is a 1994 song by American freestyle and house music singer Dominica.
-It was a big hit in clubs and reached number 34 in the Netherlands and number 81 in Germany.
-In 2015, Irish electronic music duo Bicep released a remix of the track.
+"Gotta Let You Go" is a song by American freestyle and house music singer Dominica.
+Written by Mohamed Moretta and produced by him with Mickey Garcia, it was released in 1994 by Ouland Music and became a hit in clubs.
+The song was also a top 40 hit in the Netherlands (34) and a top 90 hit in Germany (81).
+Several music videos has been produced for "Gotta Let You Go".
+In 2015, Northern Irish electronic music duo Bicep released a remix of the track.